 External Reviewers – People from outside the University who have knowledge of what accreditation companies are looking for or have been through the accreditation process previously.
 They are hired to come in and work with the department and make suggestions.
 Contracts are required in order to process payments to these individuals.
 Their travel costs can be incorporated into the contract as an all-inclusive payment or separated out.
 If separated, it would require paid in full, itemized, original receipts and mileage documentation attached and submitted along with the Professional/Technical Contract Expense Reimbursement/Invoice for payment.

-Contractor’s reimbursable expenses: If paying for a contractor’s expenses/travel, the amount must either be included in the contract as all-inclusive or be separated out within the contract.
-If separated out, the contract should state that payment will be sent to contractor within 30 days of receiving an itemized invoice with all original itemized receipts attached.
-In this case, it is good practice to send a cover letter along with the contract so the contractor is fully aware of the need for original itemized receipts and itemized invoicing.
-In addition, this is also a good time to explain the need to expedite the paperwork back to the university in a timely manner, etc. Bringing the contract with them to the event leaves little time for fully executing the contract and could result in a 16A violation.
+Contractor’s reimbursable expenses: Some contractors will prefer to avoid the hassle of submitting itemized receipts for reimbursable expenses and simply contract for a lump sum, all-inclusive amount, however, others will prefer to have their reimbursable expenses itemized in the contract.
+When reimbursable expenses are itemized within the contract, the contract should state that reimbursement will be sent to contractor within 30 days of receiving an itemized invoice with all itemized receipts attached.
+In this case, it is good practice to send a cover letter along with the contract so the contractor is fully aware of the need for itemized receipts and itemized invoicing.
+In addition, this is also a good time to explain the need to expedite the paperwork back to the University in a timely manner, etc. Bringing the contract with them to the event leaves little time for fully executing the contract and could result in a 16A violation.

 Contractor’s expenses cannot be directly charged to the University and paid for directly with University funds or paid for by a University employee who would then request to be reimbursed.
 The state is prohibited from paying third party expenses and/or paying in advance.
 This includes but is not limited to the following: